S-o-y-k-a/Battleship/README.md

 3. How you update and display the game state?

-   Through reading and updating .csv files with both player and bot boards.
-I also have game logs in another csv file, that i don't use, but assignment stated i should have it, so...
+   My project logic holds data on both boards, turns and such and updates it in game loop.
+I also have game logs in another csv files, that i don't use, but assignment stated i should have it, so...
    In those scv's there are just simple tables with numbers, that identify current state if the cell.

 4. Any design decisions or trade-offs